dmbarbour/wikilon/docs/AwelonLang.md

         d           (s * x) → s
         [F]         s → (s * type(F))

 Type annotations can be expressed using Awelon annotations.
 For simple cases, we can use specific type annotations like `(nat)` or `(bool)`, or encode a simple type within the annotation symbol.
-However, in general we would use a parameterized annotation like `[Type Descriptor](type)d`.
-This allows us to abstract and compose type descriptions.
-In context of the Awelon dictionary, we might also follow a naming convention where `foo-meta-type` should describe the type of `foo`.
+However, in general we will need a parameterized annotation, like `[Type Descriptor](type)d`.
+This enables flexible abstraction and composition of type descriptions.
+In context of the Awelon dictionary, we might also favor a naming convention where `foo-meta-type` should describe the type of `foo`.

+*TODO:* I think Awelon would greatly benefit from a lightweight, dynamically enforceable stack notation.

 ### Opaque and Nominative Data Types

-Implementation-hiding modularity in functional programming languages is frequently based around [opaque data types](https://en.wikipedia.org/wiki/Opaque_data_type) as a second-class approximation of [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type).
-Direct access to data representation is confined to an easily controlled volume of code.
-Code outside this privileged volume must interact with the data through a limited interface.
-This allows developers to enforce structural invariants, provide smart constructors that validate data, etc..
-A prerequisite for opaque data types is [nominative types](https://en.wikipedia.org/wiki/Nominal_type_system), which allow us to restrict use of otherwise structurally equivalent types based on type names.

-Awelon can support nominative data types via paired symbolic annotations:
+Awelon can simulate nominative data types via paired symbolic annotations:

         (seal-foo)      (s * x) → (s * foo:x)
         (unseal-foo)    (s * foo:x) → (s * x)

-We can then impose a simple rule: that `(seal-foo)` and `(unseal-foo)` may be used in source only from words that match `foo-*`.
-This rule is trivially enforcable by linter.
-By enforcing it, we confine direct access to our sealed data to the `foo-*` volume of our codebase, which aligns conveniently with Awelon's ad-hoc packages.
-We can further enforce that `foo-local-*` words may only be directly used from `foo-*`, to support package-private helper functions.

-*Aside:* We might also support sealing entire stacks.
-This would be convenient for debugging stack errors and restricting arity.
+This would resist accidental access to data, and provide a better debugging experience by attaching symbolic tags to values.
+To support *opaque* data types, we additionally constrain where sealers are used, e.g. restricting use of `(seal-foo)` and `(unseal-foo)` to the `foo-*` volume of the dictionary.
+Enforcing this constraint is trival, and it would effectively give us package-private data types.
+Opaque data types can serve as a second-class approximation of [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type).

+We should combine this with a restriction that `foo-local-*` words should only be used from `foo-*`, so we can implement package-private utility functions to work with our package-private data types.

-### Partial Typing and Escape Hatches
+### Static Parameters and Deferred Types

-Unfortunately, many concerns and design patterns are difficult to type: heterogeneous collections, type-safe indexing of arrays, physical unit tracking (kilometers vs miles vs liters), big-O performance, static allocations and in-place update for arrays, interpreting strings into functions, typed ASTs for DSLs, resource discovery and adaptation, modeling objects as closures where each method has a suitable return type.
+In context of compile-time metaprogramming (input macros, templates, embedded DSLs, etc.) it can be convenient to defer static type analysis until after partial evaluation with some static program inputs.
+When a template statically computes a simply-typed program, we can eliminate the need for advanced 'dependent' types.

+In a conventional language, we might use a distinct API-level syntax for static parameters vs runtime parameters - such that invokations are like `foo<bar>(baz,qux)`.
+In Awelon, we might instead introduce an annotation like `[A](static) => [A]` to insist that `[A]` is computed statically or only depends on static inputs.
+A type analysis could then require explicit, contagious use of these annotations, where a static intermediate value depends on a non-static input.

+### Advanced Types and Gradual Typing in Awelon

+Ideally, we can ensure type-safe indexing of arrays, support 'unboxed' data types on stacks and in collections, protect uniqueness of memory references for efficient in-place mutation, ensure termination or big-O performance, track units for scientific computing, and guarantee the expected types are exchanged in an interaction between computations.

-To address these requires a "sufficiently advanced" type system with support for phantom types, indexed types, generalized algebraic data types, dependent types, linear types, existential types, performance and latency types, and so on.
-However, support for expression, validation, and inference of advanced types will certainly be a long-term project.
-Further, there is a cost to expressing and validating these types that may be unsuitable for fluid programming contexts like rapid prototyping.
+Support for all this will require a "sufficiently advanced" type system with features like phantom types, existential types, generalized algebraic data types, session types, indexed types, dependent types, types tracking termination assumptions, and so on.
+Developing these features is certainly a long-term project for Awelon systems.

-As a design philosophy, Awelon systems may encourage use of types but should make it easy to work partially type-safe codebases or partial validation of declared types.
-And for common cases like interpreting a static DSL string into a function, it should be convenient to defer typing until after the function is produced.
+In the mean time, we should enable programmers to work with partially type-safe codebases.
+The overall strategy I'm favoring for static safety in Awelon is *Gradual Typing*.

 ## Structural Equivalence